-Recalling our ontological considerations on vagueness in syntactic reciprocal relations (see Panevová, in press, Section 4, as well as Chrakovskij, 199912), our insight into the corpus material confirms for the whole domain of reciprocity that there are many vague and ambiguous constructions, interpretation of which strongly depends on inferencese provided by the speech participants with the knowledge of the broader context or situation.
+Recalling our ontological considerations on vagueness in syntactic reciprocal relations (see Panevová, in press, Section 4, as well as Chrakovskij, 1999), our insight into the corpus material confirms for the whole domain of reciprocity that there are many vague and ambiguous constructions, interpretation of which strongly depends on inferencese provided by the speech participants with the knowledge of the broader context or situation.
 Our hypothesis that the use of the optional lexical means in a syntactically reciprocal construction could be redundant for the verbs from the classes A and B, while it is required (or at least preferred) for the verbs from the class C, was not fully confirmed by the corpora material.
-Therefore, we let speak several figures exploited from the SYN2005: In Tables 2 and 3 the figures in the column I indicate the number of the occurrences of the lemma having se/si on the left or on the right (not more than by 4 positions).
-The occurrence where syntactic reciprocity was applied is shown in the column II; the column III indicates how many occurrences from II are combined with the lexical item for reciprocity (including jeden - druhý [each other]).
+Therefore, we let speak several figures exploited from the SYN2005: In Tables 2 and 3 the figures in the column I indicate the number of the occurrence where syntactic reciprocity was applied is shown in the column II; the column III indicates how many occurrences from II are combined with the lexical item for reciprocity (including jeden - druhý [each other]).